alper-guven/valkeygen/README.md

 There are 3 ways you can use this library.

-- Create a `Valkey Key Templates Map` using `createValkeyKeysMap()` to use it in conjunction with `createValkeyKey()` to create Valkey keys.
+- Create a `Valkey Key Templates Map` using `createKeysMapping()` to use it in conjunction with `generateKey()` to create Valkey keys.
-- Create an object which has keys shaped as a `Valkey Key Template` and use it in conjunction with `createValkeyKey()` to create Valkey keys.
+- Create an object which has keys shaped as a `Valkey Key Template` and use it in conjunction with `generateKey()` to create Valkey keys.
-- Just use `createValkeyKey()` function by writing your `Valkey Key Template` as parameter to create a Valkey key.
+- Just use `generateKey()` function by writing your `Valkey Key Template` as parameter to create a Valkey key.

 There are detailed explanations for each of them down below.